 While an injury to the posterior left hemisphere of the brain can cause reading difficulties, there are many ways to improve language and restore function.
 Pure alexia can be challenging, but there is hope for survivors learning to read again after brain injury.

 Practice is the best way to activate neuroplasticity and rewire the brain, therefore it’s important to find the most effective exercises for you such as visual scanning training or sounding out letters.
-Speech-language pathologists can help provide a specific rehabilitation plan to boost your recovery and help you overcome pure alexia.
+Speech-language pathologists and occupational therapists can help provide a specific rehabilitation plan to boost your recovery and help you overcome pure alexia.